Tom Cruise Has Nuclear Meltdown After Crew Breaks COVID-19 Protocol On Set [Audio]

 He explained the ‘MI’ production is under pressure from Hollywood — specifically the studios and insurance companies backing his movie … which, no doubt, want to avoid a COVID-19 outbreak.
 As Tom puts it, all of Hollywood is watching to see if they can safely pull off filming a blockbuster in multiple countries.

+In the audio, the 58-year-old actor can be heard explaining how he had to work tirelessly to get clearance to film amidst the rigid restrictions set in place for Hollywood during the pandemic.

+“We are the gold standard.
+They’re back there in Hollywood making movies right now because of us.
+Because they believe in us and what we’re doing,” Cruise exclaimed.
+“I’m on the phone with every f—ing studio at night, insurance companies, producers and they’re looking at us and using us to make their movies.
+We are creating thousands of jobs, you motherf—ers.
+I don’t ever want to see it again.
+Ever!”

-His rant was one for the ages that you rarely hear from the lead actor, you can hear the full rant below.
+We don’t want to give the whole thing away.
+His rant was one for the ages that you rarely hear from the lead actor, you can listen to the full ordeal down below.

+What do YOU think?
+Was Tom right for laying down the law on his crew?

 Comments